LL Flooring Holdings Inc. (LL) Shares Decline Despite Market Challenges

 LL’s Market Performance

-LL’s stock has seen a -18.68% decrease for the week, with a -0.26% drop in the past month and a 10.37% gain in the past quarter.
-The volatility ratio for the week is 6.14%, and the volatility levels for the past 30 days are at 8.06% for LL Flooring Holdings Inc. The simple moving average for the past 20 days is -15.85% for LL’s stock, with a -30.99% simple moving average for the past 200 days.
+LL’s stock has seen a -0.78% decrease for the week, with a -14.99% drop in the past month and a 0.00% fall in the past quarter.
+The volatility ratio for the week is 2.81%, and the volatility levels for the past 30 days are at 4.82% for LL Flooring Holdings Inc. The simple moving average for the last 20 days is -14.29% for LL’s stock, with a simple moving average of -30.26% for the last 200 days.

-During the last 5 trading sessions, LL fell by -18.68%, which changed the moving average for the period of 200-days by -52.72% in comparison to the 20-day moving average, which settled at $4.53.
-In addition, LL Flooring Holdings Inc. saw -31.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LL remain unchanged, which changed the moving average for the period of 200-days by -48.80% in comparison to the 20-day moving average, which settled at $4.40.
+In addition, LL Flooring Holdings Inc. saw -32.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading